Chilsu and Mansu: Cast

-Reception and Importance
+Reception and importance

-At the 42nd Locarno International Film Festival, it was the winner of the 2nd runner up prize for the Young Critic's Award.
-Also, it was presented during the 39th Berlin International Film Festival as well as the 3rd Singapore International Film Festival.
+At the 42nd Locarno International Film Festival, it was the winner of the second runner up prize for the Young Critics' Award.
+It was also presented during the 39th Berlin International Film Festival as well as the third Singapore International Film Festival.

 Contemporary audiences may look upon Chilsu and Mansu as a comparatively light-hitting political statement, but taken within the context of 1980s Korean cinema and society, it was a bold attempt to mix popular and political cinema.
 It was not a box-office hit, but in reflecting the frustrations of a generation growing up under social inequality and authoritarian rule, Chilsu and Mansu has become one of the best-remembered Korean films of its era.

-This movie highlights the struggle of two men, Chilsu and Mansu, who are both painters without a stable job.
-The movie follows the daily pointless lives of these two men, joined by desperation and lack of employment.
-The film sends many messages to the viewer, of which the most poignant is the daily struggle of the common man in Korea in the 80's with no education.
-It reflects the hopelessness of the poor, as well as the outsider.
-This is shown by Chilsu's dream of immigrating to Miami as an escape from his world and a solution to his life, even though he has never been there.
-It is also shown by Mansu's inability to obtain stable work, due to his father's history of being a communist.
-This movie also express cultural imperialism by the West in Korea: Jina, who Chilsu loves works at Burger King; Mansu dresses up as a painter from France in order to impress the women; Chilsu wears a shirt resembling the American flag; and the billboard the 2 men paint is that of an advertisement for American whiskey.